Where to Find Bookkeeping Services for Your Small Business

 • How quickly, as a matter of policy, they return calls or emails from clients

-• The services that can be included in your package
+• The services that might be included in your package

 • The length of commitment you will be making